Solar for Senior Living Facilities

 Why Solar Works Well for Senior Living

-High, predictable energy loads — Senior living facilities run 24/7.
-HVAC, medical equipment, lighting, laundry, and kitchens create large, consistent electricity demand, which is a perfect fit for solar
+• Reduce your high energy loads — Senior living facilities run 24/7.
+HVAC, medical equipment, lighting, laundry, and kitchens create a large, consistent electricity demand, which is a perfect fit for solar

-Tight operating margins — Facilities facing Medicaid/Medicare reimbursement constraints often have limited budget flexibility.
-Solar reduces a major controllable cost.
+• Create flexibility in your operating budget — Facilities facing Medicaid/Medicare reimbursement constraints often have tight budgets.
+Solar reduces a major controllable cost and savings can be redirected to other key resident programs or needs.

-Protects against rate volatility — With electricity costs consistently increasing, solar can help your facility lock in lower prices
+• Protect against rate volatility — With electricity costs consistently increasing, solar can help your facility lock in lower prices and stabilize operating costs

 2Life Communities - Leland House, Waltham, MA